 10. ability to use study-methods, such as the SQRR method—surveying, questioning,

-reading, recitation, review
+recitation, review

 11. Ability to read in specific content areas